 Last, government agencies can see if you are using Tor, so even if they can’t see what you’re doing, it can still be a red flag to them.

 Using Tor with VPN

-In Tor-through-VPN, the relationship is your computer > VPN > Tor > internet.
-The first benefit of this is that your ISP will not know that you are using Tor, even though it can still know you are using a VPN.
+The benefit of this is that your ISP will not know that you are using Tor, even though it can still know you are using a VPN.
 Additionally, the Tor entry node will not see your IP address, which is a good added layer of security.

-First, the VPN provider has no way of knowing your real IP address, but sees the IP of the Tor exit node.
+First, the VPN provider has no way of knowing your real IP address but sees the IP of the Tor exit node.
 If you are going this far, you should pay with Bitcoin via the Tor browser, which means the VPN provider really has no way of identifying you, even if it keeps logs.

 How to use Tor

-When you click it you’ll see an option to connect directly to the Tor Network, or to configure proxy settings first.
-If you are using the Vpn-through-Tor method or using a proxy, or if you are connected through a network that is monitored, censored or limited in any way, you will need to configure manually using the second option.
+When you click it you’ll see an option to connect directly to the Tor Network or to configure proxy settings first.
+If you are using the Vpn-through-Tor method or using a proxy, (or if you are connected to a network that is monitored, censored or limited in any way), you will need to configure manually using the second option.

 - Do not use P2P traffic in Tor.
-Tor is not built for peer-to-peer file sharing and will likely actually be blocked by many exit nodes.Using P2P traffic on Tor slows down the browsing of other users and is a threat to your online anonymity as BitTorrent clients send your IP address to the BitTorrent trackers and other peers.
+Tor is not built for peer-to-peer file sharing and will likely actually be blocked by many exit nodes.Using P2P traffic on Tor threatens your online anonymity as BitTorrent clients send your IP address to the BitTorrent trackers and other peers.